maths/moodle-qtype_stack/doc/en/Installation/index.md

 STACK 3.0 is being used live at a number of institutions, including the University of Birmingham in the UK.
 The core code is still under development and active testing.

-## 1. Set up moodle.
+## 1. Set up Moodle.

-* Please ensure you have [installed moodle](http://docs.moodle.org/23/en/Installing_Moodle).
-You must use moodle 2.3.2 or later, [e.g. here.](https://github.com/moodle/moodle)  We strongly recommend using the latest version from your stable branch.
+* Please ensure you have [installed Moodle](http://docs.moodle.org/23/en/Installing_Moodle).
+You must use Moodle 2.3.2 or later, [e.g. here.](https://github.com/moodle/moodle)  We strongly recommend using the latest version from your stable branch.
 * Please ensure LaTeX can be displayed.
 We currently support [MathJax](../Developer/Mathjax.md).

 ## 2. Install GNUPlot and Maxima

 Ensure GNUPlot and [Maxima](http://maxima.sourceforge.net) are installed on your server.
-Currently Maxima 5.25.1 to 5.30.0 are supported.
+Currently Maxima 5.25.1 to 5.31.1 are supported.
 Please contact the developers to request support for other versions.

 Maxima can be [downloaded](http://maxima.sourceforge.net/download.html) as a self-contained installer program for Windows, RPMs for Linux or as source for all platforms.
 Maxima and